What is speed reading?

 Step 4: Finally, the children are asked to write what images or words came to their mind as they flipped through the book.

 The children are frequently able to recall accurate images, scenes and words from the book.
-Here are a couple of examples of what children have said after trying wave reading:

-As Dr Wenger mentioned in his best-selling book, The Einstein Factor, the subconscious part of the brain outweighs our conscious part by a factor of ten billion to one.
+As Dr. Wenger mentioned in his best-selling book, The Einstein Factor, the subconscious part of the brain outweighs our conscious part by a factor of ten billion to one.